-The PL-880 is unusual in that it runs on a single (supplied) 18650 Lithium Ion cell which recharges in the radio.
+The PL-880 runs on an internal 18650 Lithium Ion cell which recharges in the radio.
 The radio has a smart charger which will not over charge the battery, and the radio tells you when charging is complete.
-Finally…a smart charger built into a radio.
-A USB charger and USB cable were included with my Kaito version but it uses a standard USB mini-plug so the radio can be charged from any standard USB adapter or a computer.
+A deluxe USB charger and USB cable were included with my Kaito version but it uses a standard USB mini-plug so the radio can be charged from any standard USB adapter or a computer.
 In addition my radio came with the typical wire antenna, earbuds and a carrying case…the Tecsun China website shows a more deluxe leather case.
 You cannot operate the radio on AM or SW with the supplied charger…noise obliterates even strong signals.
 It is meant for charging only.
 I got days of operation before my battery had to be charged – it recharged fully in just over 5 hours which is very convenient.
 The supplied charger sports two USB charging outputs, labeled 1A and 2.4A.
 My first 5 hour 22 minute charge was done with the 1A port.
 When charging completes the radio tells you how long it took…interesting.

 The PL-880 has the usual Earphone Output jack, Line Out (both stereo on FM) and External SW Antenna in.
 Basic controls include TWO tuning knobs (!), Fast and Slow for all bands, which is the most convenient setup I’ve seen for quick access to two-speed tuning…it is a joy to tune.
 There are the usual Volume Control knob, a three position Local/Normal/Distant switch for SW, a Hi/Lo Tone switch and an unusual Light switch labeled Auto Off/On.
 In Automatic Off mode the light operates in the usual way, remaining illuminated for several seconds following any key press.
 But in On mode the light is on all the time…even when the radio is off…odd.
 It would be nicer if it turned off with the radio, like the C. Crane CC Radio-EP.
 I’ve already left the light on once by accident.